awslabs/aws-academy-educator-toolkit/demos/chatz-natz/README.md

 * The VPC ID
 * The public subnet for the NAT instance
-* The CIDR range of private subnets or the CIDR range of the VPC (default 10.0.0.0/16)
+* The CIDR range of private subnets or the CIDR range of the VPC
+  * Default is the whole VPC with 10.0.0.0/16
-* The EC2 instance type for the NAT instance (default t2.micro)
+* The EC2 instance type for the NAT instance
+  * Default is t2.micro
-* Which linux interface to configure for IP masquerading (default eth0)
+* Which linux interface to configure for IP masquerading
+  * Default is eth0
 * Which Amazon Linux 2 AMI to use
+  * If using the educate template you will need to get this AMI ID from the EC2 console by starting to launch an instance
+  * The other template will automatically fetch the AMI ID from the SSM parameter store so this parameter can be left unchanged

 ### Stopping and Starting the NAT instance